- This is the directions for smoking Hams, Click on the PRINTABLE DIRECTIONS above for more detailed instructions on brining other meats.

 - When meat is fully brined, discard brine and rinse meat off with cold water.

 - At this point, a ham can be frozen immediately.
 It is not considered cured at this point, so it needs to be baked like any fresh meat before eating.
-If you want a ready-to-eat cured ham, you will want to smoke or bake it as detailed below.
+If you want a ready-to-eat cured ham, you will want to smoke or bake it as detailed in our Quick Reference Guide.